flyingcircusio/backy/doc/man-backy.rst

     forked beforehand from the init system.
 If the scheduler is restarted after being off for a while, it will automatically catch up on jobs missed in the meantime.

-    The schedules opens a telnet server on localhost port 6023 for live inspection.
-The telnet interface accepts the following commands:

-    jobs
-        Prints an overview of all configured jobs together with their last and next backup run.

-    status
-        Dumps internal server status details.

-    quit
-        Exits the telnet shell.

 **check**
     Returns an overall status if all backup jobs are serviced in time.
 The